 I’ve started a number of charitable organizations designed to increase the role of fathers.
-One of them is special fathers network.
-As a dad, to dad mentoring program for fathers, raising children with special needs, we’ve been interviewing some exceptional fathers of special needs kids, and we want to share their stories with you.
+One of them is the Special Fathers Network, a dad to dad mentoring program for fathers raising children with special needs.
+We’ve been interviewing some exceptional fathers of special needs kids, and we want to share their stories with you.

-David Hirsch: I’m thrilled to be talking today with my friend, Rob Gorski from Canton, Ohio is also known as the autism dad.
-Rob, thank you for taking a few minutes.
-Do a podcast interview for the Special Father’s Network.
+David Hirsch: I’m thrilled to be talking today with my friend Rob Gorski from Canton, Ohio, who is also known as The Autism Dad.
+Rob, thank you for taking a few minutes to do a podcast interview for the Special Fathers Network.

 Rob Gorski: Thank you for having me.